abhi0395/mycv/README.md

 – [DESI Builder Award (2025)](https://www.desi.lbl.gov/collaboration/desi-builders/) *for
-outstanding contributions to the data systems operations.*
+outstanding contributions to the data systems and survey operations.*

 – Core member of the DESI Data Team; the DESI Collaboration awarded the 2026 [Berkeley